General Maintenance

 Landscaping & Flower Bed Maintenance

 The Landscape Committee works with contractors hired by the Mews to ensure that our grounds are maintained and makes recommendations to the board.
-The Landscape Committee is comprised of volunteers and welcome additional volunteers, if you’d like to volunteer or have any questions please contact the committee chair, Judith Guerney at guerney1@verizon.net.
+The Landscape Committee is comprised of volunteers and welcome additional volunteers, if you’d like to volunteer or have any questions please contact the committee chair, Nancy Sween at mewslandscapecommittee@gmail.com.

 Environment Enhancements has provided Watering Guidelines for trees, shrubs and groundcover.
 Please assist in keeping our landscaping alive by watering the plants adjacent to your unit.